rhaleblian/terrarium-puredaisy/README.md

 and Ubuntu.

 # Setup
-To start a new patch, create a new repository using this one as a template.
+Create a new repository using this one as a template.

-Clone your new repository and do a one time bootstrap:
+Clone your new repository locally and do a one time bootstrap:

     make bootstrap